whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/15-the-relationship-between-page-quality-and-needs-met.md

 ![needs met scale - slightly meets](../images/sm.jpg)
 ![page quality scale - low](../images/low.jpg)

 **Page Quality:** Read this content out loud.
 The article on the LP is shallow and unintentionally humorous.
-There are four paragraphs of text, but it basically says that electric cars use electricity and have to be charged.
+The MC has four paragraphs of text, but it basically says that electric cars use electricity and have to be charged.
+The page also lacks E-A-T. **Low** is an appropriate rating.

 **Needs Met:** This page would be helpful for few users.